Death of Karen Fischer and Christian Struwe

+Background

 Personal

 Karen Fischer was from Stuttgart, Germany.
 She attended Northeastern University in the United States and earned her master's degree in Journalism in 2000.
-She and Struwe were a couple (Lebensgefährte), and they had met in Kabul in 2004.
+She and Struwe were a couple (Lebensgefährte), having met in Kabul in 2004.
 Fischer was buried in Leonberg, Baden-Württemberg, which is close to Stuttgart.

-Career
+Careers

-Both Karen Fischer and Christian Struwe worked for Deutsche Welle, which is a German news service.
+Both Fischer and Struwe worked for Deutsche Welle, a German news service.
 DW was moving its Afghan radio service from Germany to Afghanistan.
-Struwe, a radio engineer and journalist, worked for DW for five years.
-He had just completed launching an international news office at Afghanistan's Radio Television Afghanistan (RTA), where he had also trained Afghan journalists.
-Karen Fischer had been with DW for 3 years, completing her internship there from 2002 to 2003.
-She had reported on parliamentary elections in Afghanistan.
-Before that she had been a reporter for DW in the Middle East and Lebanon.
-Both of the reporters were considered experienced foreign journalists and had traveled to Afghanistan multiple times in the past for personal or business reasons.
+Struwe, a radio engineer and journalist, had been working for DW for five years.
+He had just launched an international news office at Afghanistan's Radio Television Afghanistan (RTA), where he also trained Afghan journalists.
+Fischer had been with DW for three years, completing her internship there from 2002 to 2003, and had reported on parliamentary elections in Afghanistan.
+Before Afghanistan, she had been a reporter for DW in the Middle East and Lebanon.
+Both reporters were considered experienced foreign journalists and had traveled to Afghanistan multiple times in the past for personal or business reasons.